-Code of Conduct and ethical principles
+Code of conduct and ethical principles

-Transparent, fair, responsible and honest conduct - with the required degree of expertise, professionalism and integrity in dealings with one other, clients and business partners, competitors and the public - are deeply rooted in pbb Group, and require that the relevant legal, supervisory and internal obligations as well as other relevant laws and regulations are implemented and adhered to.
+Transparent, fair, responsible and honest conduct - with the required degree of expertise, professionalism and integrity in dealings with one another, clients and business partners, competitors and the public - are deeply rooted in pbb Group, and require that the relevant legal, supervisory and internal obligations as well as other relevant laws and regulations are implemented and adhered to.

-pbb Group's Code of Conduct sets out the ethical and legal framework as well as the non-negotiable standards the Group expects its employees to live by.
-The Code of Conduct provides more than just guidance - it is an explicit and integral part of the employment contracts of all employees, forming the basis for all other framework regulations within the pbb Group.
+pbb Group's Code of Conduct sets out the ethical and legal framework as well as the indispensible standards the Group expects its employees to live by.
+The Code of Conduct provides more than just guidance - it is a binding part of each employee's work contract, forming the basis for all other framework regulations within pbb Group.

-The Code of Conduct offers amongst others clear guidance on questions regarding relationships with clients, suppliers, shareholders, investors and competitors - as well as how to respond to conflicts of interest, bribery, the granting of advantages, preventing money laundering and market abuse.

-pbb Group strives not to support business practices that could visibly harm our reputation or give rise to the suspicion that the Group assists clients or suppliers in violating its ethical standards or in breaking the law.
+Amongst other things, the Code of Conduct offers very clear guidance on questions regarding relationships with clients, suppliers, shareholders, investors and competitors - as well as how to respond to conflicts of interest, bribery, the granting of advantages, preventing money laundering and market abuse. pbb Group strives for not supporting any visible business practices that could harm our reputation or give rise to any suspicion that clients or suppliers would thereby violate pbb Group's ethical standards or in breaking the law

 The applicable law, as well as all the regulatory provisions in force in the various jurisdictions where pbb Group does business, form the basis for the entire corporate decision-making process and our day-to-day operations.
 They are complemented by internal regulations and detailed process descriptions.
 As a listed company, pbb adheres to the German Corporate Governance Code under application of the "comply or explain" principle.
-This Code describes the legal requirements posed for managing and supervising German listed companies, and reflects the current national and international developments and standards of good and responsible corporate management.
+This Code describes the legal requirements posed for managing and supervising German listed companies.
+It furthermore reflects current national and international developments, alongside standards of good and responsible corporate management.